Introduction: What is 340B?

 For the health systems ProxsysRx serves, we pursue a policy of optimizing 340B savings that’s both aggressive and conservative.
 In other words, we believe you should aggressively pursue 340B savings for every prescription that’s worth pursuing.
 As we intimated earlier, some prescriptions are simply too low-cost, at market rates, to justify the effort needed to generate nominal savings.

-An ideally optimized 340B program generates a net savings on every eligible prescription claimed.
+Ideally optimized 340B programs generate a net savings on every eligible prescription claimed.

-In our experience, you can’t optimize your 340B program without using proprietary software that keeps detailed electronic records on every prescription your outpatient pharmacy (and contract pharmacies) fill, and enables you to easily and instantly produce all the evidence you would ever need to respond to an audit request.
+In our experience, 340B programs can’t be optimized without using proprietary software that keeps detailed electronic records on every prescription that hospitals' outpatient pharmacies (and contract pharmacies) fill, and enables them to easily and instantly produce all the evidence they would ever need to respond to audit requests.

 An unblemished record of performance

-Whether you manage your entire 340B program in-house, or you use an outsourced partner for support, be sure your people have the skillsets — and, ideally, the track records — to ensure that you maintain compliance at all times.
-It’s worth noting that, since 2013, ProxsysRx has served dozens of health systems, and not once has a client of ours ever been fined for a 340B violation.
+Whether 340B programs are managed entirely in-house, or they use outsourced partners for support, they should be managed by people with the skillsets — and, ideally, the track records — to ensure that compliance at all times.
+It’s worth noting that, since 2013, ProxsysRx has optimized dozens of 340B programs, and not once has a hospital we serve ever been fined for a 340B violation.

 The ability to mine your records for 340B-eligible prescriptions: Present and Past.